dolgreen/zoom-info-taks2/Readme.md

     My node version is 20.9.0 so use the same version.

+    The file with the answer in it psolver.js

+    If placed on the head of the file tree run:
+        - `node ./psolver`

-    Down below you can see I commented some lines.
+    Down below you can see I wrote some lines.
     The lines are some of the checks I did for the function feel free to use them and change them if needed :D.

 # explenation